A renewed passion lead to the search for an endurance saddle pad.

 Gem is a bit of a saddle fitting nightmare thanks to her short back, well-sprung ribs and forward girth groove.
 It took me a long time to get a saddle that fit her well and would not cause issues after many hours in the saddle.
 The saddle is only part of the equation though.
 Once I had an endurance style saddle that worked, I knew I had to get a pad of equal quality.

 When searching for a pad, I knew I wanted certain features:

 • Enough pad to cover the saddle area, but not a lot of excesses to avoid rubs

 • Shimmable for changes in her back in the future

 All searches led to the ThinLine Full Sheepskin Endurance Round Skirt Pad, and I ordered it with much anticipation.
-It arrived the fall of 2014 and it fit her perfectly.
+It arrived in the fall of 2014 and it fit her perfectly.
 I was able to try it out on a 50-mile endurance ride the winter of 2015, and she had all As on her back scores throughout the ride at the various vet checks and seemed happy.
-I was a bit concerned with heat retention given the thickness of the pad and was looking forward to a spring and summer here in South Carolina to test that out.
+I was a bit concerned with heat retention given the thickness of the pad and was looking forward to spring and summer here in South Carolina to test that out.

 Unfortunately, she suffered a major laceration in the summer of 2015 that required emergency surgery and took her out of competition for the rest of 2015.
 She healed well though and came back in 2016 stronger than ever.